 What happens if you can't pay your business credit card?

 Your responsibility for paying your business credit card typically works much like it does with most other credit cards.
 So, if you can't pay your business credit card, it'll likely impact your business's financial wellbeing, and possibly your own.
-Let's investigate ways to stay on top of your business credit card payments and the potential consequences of missing payments.
+Below, we review some ways to stay on top of your business credit card payments and the potential consequences of missing payments.

 Are you personally responsible for unpaid debt?

 Generally, yes, but it may depend on the card you have.
-Most business credit cards require a personal guarantee which puts payment accountability on the cardholder.
+Most business credit cards require a personal guarantee which puts payment accountability on the cardmember.
 This means that if you incur unpaid debt on your business credit card, you may potentially be held personally liable for repayment.
-Typically, cardmember agreements include personal guarantees as safeguards to help ensure credit card payments stay on course no matter what happens with the card providing business.
+Typically, cardmember agreements include personal guarantees as safeguards to help ensure credit card payments stay on course.

 Note that while many business credit cards require a personal guarantee, some may not.
-Corporate cards, for instance, typically don't hold individual cardholders liable for the company's debts.
+Corporate cards, for instance, typically don't hold individual cardmembers liable for the company's debts.

 What happens when you don't pay your business credit card